B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 Get inside customers’ heads through keyword research

-The most critical step in search engine marketing is keyword research, strategically selecting your company’s most important keyword phrases.
+The most critical step in search engine marketing is keyword research, which is strategically selecting your company’s most important keyword phrases.
 If you do not perform this step properly, there is no way that your campaigns will be successful.

 When choosing the best keyword phrases, it is critical to choose phrases relevant to your business and those searched for most often by your customers.
 The keywords have:

-• Reasonably high search volume.
+- Reasonably high search volume.
 They are terms your most likely customers are searching regularly.

-• Relatively low competition.
+- Relatively low competition.
 Terms with a relatively low number of companies competing in the search results.

 The technique of conducting keyword research involves both art and science.
 Brainstorming about the words and phrases you believe your customers are looking for is the process’s art.
 Based on recent search data, the science part of the process will inform you of the estimated search volume for each phrase.